erichung9060/AutoTest-Agent/README.md

 3. Taps "Check now" and waits for 10 seconds.

 Expected results are validated, and retries are performed up to 5 times if the test fails.

-## Notes
-- The test strictly adheres to the expected results.
-- Element IDs are preferred over manual coordinates for interactions.